Module 02

 We're not here to sell you an EV

 CWM Energy does clean energy consulting.
 We think EVs are a meaningful part of decarbonizing transportation.
 We also think the case for them is strong enough that it doesn't need exaggerating — and that showing inconvenient truths (manufacturing debt, grid dependency, longer breakevens in Alberta) builds more trust than hiding them.
+Every number is derived from a published source or manufacturer data.

 - Averages, not actuals: Manufacturing emissions are industry-average figures from lifecycle models.
 Your specific vehicle, built in a specific factory on a specific day, will vary.

 - Not financial advice: Buying a car involves financing, resale value, insurance, and a dozen other things this tool doesn't model.
-Use it as one input, not the whole answer.